openshift-pipelines/pipelines-as-code/README.md

 A walkthought video is available [here](https://www.youtube.com/watch?v=Uh1YhOGPOes).

-The Pipelines as Code typical flow from a Github Pull Request on PR  can be viewed [here](./docs/flow.md)

 ## Videos/Blog Posts

 - [OpenShift Developer Experience Office Hours: Pipeline as Code with OpenShift Pipelines](https://www.youtube.com/watch?v=PhqzGsJnFEI)